jessrieger25/HonorsThesis/README.md

 *Run:*

-- Run the driver.py file.
+- Run the driver.py file: `python3 -m test_parsing/driver.py`
 - Enter the command for the analysis type to run:
     * wr: within range
     * a: average distance